horvbalint/robogo/README.md

 <br></br>
 <a name="fileRoutes"></a>
 ### File routes
-The following routes are only available, if the FileDir parameter was provided in the constructor.
+The following routes are only available, if the 'FileDir' parameter was provided in the [constructor](#installSection).

 #### /fileupload
 >Uploads a given file, and generates a unique name for it.
 We must send the file as multipart/form-data.
-If the file is an image and the CreateThumbnail option was set to true in the constructor it will generate a thumbnail for it.
+If the file is an image and the 'CreateThumbnail' option was set to true in the [constructor](#installSection) it will generate a thumbnail for it.
 Thumbnail images will have names like 'fileUniqueName_thumbnail.jpg'.
 * Method: POST
 * Returns: Object (RoboFile document)